chadwhitacre/openpath/_posts/2024-05-15-widespread-use-of-a-fair-source-product.md

 Source.
 Now, like n8n before us, we have [ceded](https://blog.sentry.io/lets-talk-about-open-source/).

-Agree or disagree with the formulation of Fair Source, it's not tenable to argue against it _a priori_.
-The proof of the pudding is in the eating, and 10,000+ are happily doing so.
+Agree or disagree with the formulation of Fair Source, arguing against it _a priori_ is untenable.
+The proof of the pudding is in the eating, and 10,000+ do happily.